euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

 Vectorization and NumPy ufuncs
 ==============================

-Besides the FFTs, the major computational cost of the pseudospectral solver lies in element-wise multiplications, divisions, subtractions and additions that are required to assemble the right hand side of Eq (:ref:`eq:NSfinal`).
+Besides the FFTs, the major computational cost of the pseudo-spectral solver lies in element-wise multiplications, divisions, subtractions and additions that are required to assemble the right hand side of Eq (:ref:`eq:NSfinal`).
 For efficiency it is imperative that the NumPy code is vectorized, thus avoiding for-loops that are very expensive in Python.
 When properly vectorized the element-wise operations are carried out by NumPy universal functions (so called ufuncs), calling compiled C-code on loops over the entire (or parts of) the data structures.
 When properly set up many arithmetic operations may be performed at near optimal speed, but, unfortunately, complex expressions are known to be rather slow compared to low-level implementations due to multiple calls to the same loop and the creation of temporary arrays.
 The [numexpr]_ module has actually been created with the specific goal of speeding up such element-wise complex expressions.
 Besides `numexpr`, the most common ways of speeding up scientific Python code is through [Cython]_, [Numba]_ or [weave]_.

 Two bottlenecks appear in the standard scientific Python implementation of the pseudo spectral solver.
 The first is the *for* loops seen in the *fftn_mpi/ifftn_mpi* functions previously described.
 The second is the cross product that needs to be computed in Eq. (:ref:`eq:NSfinal`).
 A straight forward vectorized implementation and usage of the cross product is